ethereum/consensus-specs/specs/beacon-chain.md

-# Ethereum 2.0 spec—Casper and sharding
+# Ethereum Serenity spec—Casper and sharding

-###### tags: `spec`, `eth2.0`, `casper`, `sharding`
+###### tags: `spec`, `eth2.0`, `serenity`, `casper`, `sharding`

 **NOTICE**: This document is a work-in-progress for researchers and implementers.
 It reflects recent spec changes and takes precedence over the [Python proof-of-concept implementation](https://github.com/ethereum/beacon_chain).

 ### Introduction

-At the center of Ethereum 2.0 is a system chain called the "beacon chain".
+At the center of Ethereum Serenity is a system chain called the "beacon chain".
 The beacon chain stores and manages the set of active proof-of-stake validators.
-In the initial deployment phases of Ethereum 2.0 the only mechanism to become a validator is to make a fixed-size one-way ETH deposit to a registration contract on the Ethereum 1.0 PoW chain.
+In the initial deployment phases of Ethereum Serenity the only mechanism to become a validator is to make a fixed-size one-way ETH deposit to a registration contract on the Ethereum 1.0 PoW chain.
 Induction as a validator happens after registration transaction receipts are processed by the beacon chain and after a queuing process.
 Deregistration is either voluntary or done forcibly as a penalty for misbehavior.

 The primary source of load on the beacon chain are "attestations".
 Attestations simultaneously attest to a shard block and a corresponding beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.